fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 ## Customize Legend Appearance

-Use the following attributes used to customize legend appearance:
+Use the following attributes to customize **chart legend** appearance:

 - Specify the background color for the legend using the `legendBgColor` attribute, which accepts hex codes as values.